 1. Staffing Shortages

 Hard-to-hire and train seasonal agents, combined with existing teams working longer hours, creates staffing pressure.
-This can lead to more errors, agent burnout, and weaker service during peaks.
+This can lead to more errors, employee burnout, and weaker service during peaks.
 Solutions include flexible capacity planning and seasonal or outsourced customer support to maintain service quality.

 2. Complex Resource Management